GimelStudio/Gimel-Studio/README.md

   * Written in pure Python with minimal dependancies
   * Support for opening and saving your nodegraph as a GIMEL-STUDIO-PROJECT
+  * Features packing images into the project file (meaning project files can be shared between users on different computers and Operating Systems without hassle)
   * 15+ nodes with a wide range of functionality
-  * Rearrangable and resizable panels for the main UI
-  * Drag 'n drop nodes from the Node Registry `(temorarily removed in v0.3.0)`
   * Node Graph featuring node deletion, duplication, selection, etc.
-  * Node-based workflow with (similar to Blender 3D)
+  * Node-based workflow (similar to Blender 3D)
   * JPEG, PNG, BMP file types support
-  * API for scripting custom nodes
+  * API for scripting custom nodes in Python
+  * Dark & Light UI themes w/ wire curving
   * Zoomable Image Viewport for viewing renders in real-time

 **Tidbits**

-  * Auto-renders as the Node Graph is edited
+  * Auto-renders as the Node Graph is edited `now, a setting that you can change if you so desire`
   * Toggle-able thumbnails on nodes showing the steps of the rendered image
+  * Rearrangable and resizable panels for the main UI
+  * Drag 'n drop nodes from the Node Registry `(temorarily removed in v0.3.0, v0.4.0)`

+**And More...**

 # Releases